RasaHQ/rasa/docs/user-guide/command-line-interface.rst

 .. program-output:: rasa run --help

-For more information on the additional parameters, see :ref:`serving-a-model`.
+For more information on the additional parameters, see :ref:`configuring-http-api`.
 See the Rasa :ref:`http-api` docs for detailed documentation of all the endpoints.

 .. _run-action-server: